Head tie: West Africa

+Some scholars, such as Nicole Willson and Georgia Scott, say that Yoruba societies set a cultural precedent for headwrapping traditions across the African diaspora.
+And in places like Texas, with a large Nigerian-American population, weddings draw participation from African-Americans who seek to maintain an african identity with the use of african textiles like the Gele.

+Among the Igbo people of southeastern Nigeria, scarves are known as the ichafu :cloth, from Chiffon (also rendered ichafu isi or akisi).

+A head tie common to the Hausa in Northern Nigeria is known as the Daurin dankwali.

+A comparative analysis was made in Nigeria by Nicholas Freville, he documented that, in contrast to the Gele that made Yoruba women identifiable at a distance, Igbo women and girls wore notably simpler headscarves.

+In Ghana, opportunity to wear a duku usually falls on a religious day of Friday, Saturday or Sunday.
+This depends on whether the wearers are Muslim, Seventh-Day Adventists or Sunday church-going Christians.

-Senegalese women used to cover their hair and ears in day to day activities or special events such as baptism or wedding ceremonies, or during prayers with colourful headties called Moussor.
+Senegalese women used to cover their hair and ears in day-to-day activities or special events such as baptism or wedding ceremonies, or during prayers with colourful headties called Moussor.
 The headties were made of different fabrics with different patterns and could be styled in a variety of ways from the simplest to the most intricate.

 Southern Africa

-In South Africa and Namibia, the Afrikaans word doek (meaning "cloth") is used for the traditional head covering used among most elderly local women in rural areas.
-Malawian head-ties are usually small and conservative compared to the Nigerian style.
-Women wear duku at special events like funerals.
-Urban women with plaited hair also wear a duku when visiting rural areas out of cultural respect.
-In addition, women may wear duku during sleep to protect the hair.
+In South Africa and Namibia, the Afrikaans word doek (meaning "cloth") is used for the traditional head-covering used among most elderly local women in rural areas.
+With the spread of Protestant Christianity by Dutch settlers and their descendants (Afrikaners), along with the custom of Christian women wearing head-coverings in church, the word was adopted into other southern African languages.
+Malawian head-ties (duku) are usually small and conservative compared to the Nigerian style.
+Zimbabwean head-ties (dhuku) are similarly smaller, albeit tied a little higher.
+Botswanan head-ties (tukwi) are also typically wrapped shortly and often with a prominent knot.

+Outside of church contexts, women wear doeks at special events like birthdays, weddings and funerals.
+Urban women with plaited hair also wear a doeks when visiting rural areas out of cultural respect.
+In addition, a woman may wear a doek during sleep to protect the hair.

 In South African church services women may wear white "dukus" to cover their heads.
 At the International Pentecostal churches in South Africa, married women wear white 'dukus'.

 The Shangaan women in Zimbabwe and South Africa wear 'dukus' as fashion accessories.
 At other social gatherings in Zimbabwe women may wear a dhuku.

 According to Professor Hlonipha Mokoena of the Witwatersrand Institute for Social and Economic Research, historically the doek or headscarf was imposed on black women in many colonies by convention or by law as a way to control the sensuality and exoticism that "confused" white men.
 2016 saw a resurgence of wearing doeks through the #FeesMustFall movement among students around South Africa.